-The liberalisation of the communications industry is perhaps Uganda's most successful privatisation initiative.
-The sector has experienced explosive growth and is still set to undergo more exciting developments.
+After the liberalisation of the communications industry, the sector has experienced explosive growth and is still set to undergo more exciting developments.

 Currently it’s estimated that there are over one and a half million active mobile phone subscribers in the country.
 The number of mobile phone users has greatly surpassed that of fixed line users, a trend expected to continue.

 The internet market in Uganda has also been liberalised.
 There are approximately 7,000 Internet subscribers in the country with demand expected to increase, as evidenced by an explosion of cyber-cafés in Kampala and several major towns around the country.
 There are currently approximately twenty licensed Internet Service Providers (ISP).